 - If the device appears as 'Cordless phone' in iOS it may have been paired to another device previously.
 Ensure the device is no longer paired to any other iPads or other devices.

-- Reboot the reader
+- Attempt to pair the reader

 - The reader will show 'Press F for menu'.
 If the reader boots through to 'Welcome' screen, the user did not enter the code fast enough